-A: The definition of licensing is to give authority or formal permission from the proper authorities to perform certain acts or to carry on a certain business, which without such permission would be illegal.
+The definition of licensing is to give authority or formal permission from the proper authorities to perform certain acts or to carry on a certain business, which without such permission would be illegal.
 Requirements differ from state to state.

-A: Accreditation by the Distance Education Accrediting Commission (DEAC) assures students that ISSA provides the highest quality in education.
+Accreditation by the Distance Education Accrediting Commission (DEAC) assures students that ISSA provides the highest quality in education.
 Because DEAC is recognized by the U.S. Department of Education, students can access armed forces tuition assistance and even transfer ISSA courses for college credits.*

 ISSA's accreditation by DEAC was based on state and federal agency reviews, financial audits, on-site inspections, student and alumni surveys, and a rigorous process of self-examination.
 Accreditation 'assures students that [ISSA] operates on a sound financial basis, has an approved program of study, qualified instructors, adequate facilities and equipment, approved recruitment and admissions policies, and advertises its programs truthfully.'

 DEAC accreditation means that ISSA merits public confidence and delivers on its promises.